MayaankAshok/BioNovus/README.md

 1. `/code` directory contains all the relevant code to the project.
 2. `/code/app/src` directory contains the main JavaScript file `App.js` and `index.js` for the whole web-app.
 3. `/code/app/src/pages` directory contains all code files for all the relevant pages on the web-app.
+4. `/code/app_temp_sensor` is the main directory for the temperature sensor web-app.
+The `src` subfolder contains the code files.
+5. `/code/temp_sens` contains the script that periodically reads the temperature sensor data and uploads to the flask server.
+6. `/code/cache` is a folder used to temporarily store files received in the flask server.
-4. `/docs` directory contains all relevant documentation related to the project.
+7. `/docs` directory contains all relevant documentation related to the project.
-5. `/MOM` directory contains MOMs for all the meetings we had with our client.
+8. `/MOM` directory contains MOMs for all the meetings we had with our client.